Hodinutt History, Family Crest & Coats of Arms

 Early History of the Hodinutt family

-Another 239 words (17 lines of text) covering the years 1116 and 1237 are included under the topic Early Hodinutt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hodinutt research.
+Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Hodinutt History in all our PDF Extended History products and printed products wherever possible.

 Hodinutt Spelling Variations